Bank Sparhafen Zürich

-Bank Sparhafen Zürich is a Swiss regional bank based in Zurich, Switzerland.
+Bank Sparhafen Zürich is a Swiss regional bank based in Zürich, Switzerland.
 Its business is traditionally in retail banking, mortgage loans, private banking and banking with small and medium-sized enterprises.

 History

 In 1850 the company was founded as an association and converted to a cooperative in 1906.

 In 1977 it bought several multi-family houses and entered the real estate business, subsequently built via further purchases.
 To divide the bank business and real estate activities, a new organization was founded in 2004.
-The former cooperative bank Sparhafen Zurich was converted to the roofing company BSZ Genossenschaft.
+The former cooperative bank Sparhafen Zürich was converted to the roofing company BSZ Genossenschaft.
 The existing banking was incorporated to the new subsidiary Bank Sparhafen Zürich, and the properties management was transferred to the subsidiary BSZ Immobilien AG.

 In 2009 the bank was included to the RBA-Holding AG, where it belongs to the subgroup of client banks.